git-lfs/git-lfs/docs/spec.md

 * Oid has a "sha256:" prefix.
 No other hashing methods are currently supported for Git Media oids.
 * Size is in bytes.
+* Only gzip compression is supported.
+* Only the aes256 algorithm for encryption is supported.

 Note: Earlier versions only contained the OID, with a `# comment` above it.
 Here's some ruby code to parse older pointer files.